 Candidate Performance Data

-NCATE-accredited schools must meet rigorous standards set by the profession and members of the public.
+CAEP-accredited schools must meet rigorous standards set by the profession and members of the public.
 CAEP Standards for initial and advanced programs guide the School of Education accreditation process.
 The CAEP standards are summarized as follows:

-Teacher candidates must have in-depth knowledge of the subject matter that they plan to teach as well as the skills necessary to convey that information so that students learn.
+Teacher candidates must have in-depth knowledge of the subject matter that they plan to teach as well as the pedagogical skills necessary to convey that information so that students learn.
 School and school district leader candidates must possess the knowledge and skills necessary to lead stakeholders in developing and implementing a school and district vision of high achievement and college/career readiness for students.
 The college or university must carefully assess this knowledge and skill to determine that candidates may graduate.